-- The CertReq script. - GUI's embedded certificate generation utility (more details in A_SER_CRIADO).
+- The CertReq script. - GUI's embedded certificate generation utility (more details in Generating certificates for devices).

 In addition, you can use OpenSSL to create certificates and sign using the API - x509-identity-mgmt, see more at X.509 Identity Management.